insign/jetbrains-spelling-dictionaries/README.md

-# jetbrains-ideia-dictionaries
+# jetbrains--dictionaries
-JetBrains ideas apps like dictionary of spelling
+JetBrains intellij ideas apps like dictionary of spelling